+- . the Company's financial performance,

 - . the CEO's relationship with the Board,

 - . communication to the Board and other Company constituencies,

 - . investor relations,

 - . overall leadership, and

-- . strategic and succession planning.
+. strategic and succession planning.

 The Committee believes that Mr. Kelly's leadership has contributed significantly to the